Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Ablation Studies

 \section{Ablation Studies}

 We conduct a full cross-ablation of all hyperparameters on CMATH.
 We randomly sample 100 problems from the CMATH test set (1,098 problems, fixed seed=42) and run single-sample greedy inference (batch size 1, temperature 0) on a single A100-80GB GPU per configuration.
-All shared inference parameters follow the Q~Mode defaults from our main experiments: M2T confidence threshold $\tau_{\text{m2t}}{=}0.7$, T2T editing threshold $\tau_{\text{t2t}}{=}0.5$, block length $B{=}32$, generation length 16,384.
+All shared inference parameters follow the LLaDA2.1 Q~Mode defaults: M2T confidence threshold $\tau_{\text{m2t}}{=}0.7$, T2T editing threshold $\tau_{\text{t2t}}{=}0.5$, block length $B{=}32$, temperature $0.0$, generation length 16{,}384.
+The denoising inner loop runs until convergence (all masks filled and no edits/remasks triggered), not for a fixed number of steps.

-The \MtoT{} fill threshold $\tau_{\text{m2t}}{=}0.7$ is shared across all configurations (including the baseline).
-We sweep three remask-specific hyperparameters: \begin{enumerate}[nosep,leftmargin=*] \item The \emph{remask threshold} $\tau$ governs how aggressively each strategy triggers remasking.
+The \MtoT{} fill threshold $\tau_{\text{m2t}}{=}0.7$ is shared across all configurations, including the baseline.
+The sweep covers three remask-specific hyperparameters: \begin{enumerate}[nosep,leftmargin=*] \item The \emph{remask threshold} $\tau_{\mathrm{t2m}}$ governs how aggressively each strategy triggers remasking.
 The sign of the effect depends on the strategy (Table~\ref{tab:tau_dir}).

-\item The \emph{per-position budget} $C_{\max} \in \{1, 3, 5\}$ caps the number of times a single position may be remasked within a block. \item The \emph{ratio cap} $\rho_{\max} \in \{0.25, 0.50, 1.0\}$ caps the fraction of editable positions remasked in a single step; $\rho_{\max}=1.0$ corresponds to no cap. \end{enumerate} The baseline uses unmodified \TtoT{} editing at $\tau_{\text{t2t}}{=}0.5$, with all inference parameters taken from the LLaDA2.1-mini Q~Mode defaults~\citep{nie2026llada21}.
+\item The \emph{per-position budget} $C_{\max} \in \{1, 3, 5\}$ limits how often any one position can be remasked. \item The \emph{ratio cap} $\rho_{\max} \in \{0.25, 0.50, 1.0\}$ caps the fraction of editable positions remasked in a single step; $\rho_{\max}=1.0$ corresponds to no cap. \end{enumerate} The baseline uses unmodified \TtoT{} editing at $\tau_{\text{t2t}}{=}0.5$, with all inference parameters taken from the LLaDA2.1-mini Q~Mode defaults~\citep{nie2026llada21}.
 The sweep consists of $1 + (5{+}3{+}4) \times 3 \times 3 = 109$ configurations, each evaluated on the same 100 samples.